 Is my sponsored child at risk?

-Unfortunately we do know that some of the communities we work with in the most at-risk areas have confirmed cases.
-With the virus spreading around the world, we will continue to monitor the situation closely with our teams in each country and provide further assistance as required.
+Unfortunately, we do know that some of the communities we work with in the most at-risk areas have had confirmed cases.
+We will continue to monitor the situation closely with our teams in each country and provide further assistance as required.

 CAN I SEND LETTERS TO MY SPONSORED CHILD?